 Participants' Age & Class Capacity:

-The course is open to students who are Grade 6 to 8.
+The course is open to students who are in Grades 6 to 8.
 All classes will have a maximum capacity of 24 students.
-Within the capacity, there will always be a maximum 10:1 ratio of students to teachers.
+Within the capacity, there will always be a maximum 12:1 ratio of students to teachers.
+Classes will be 2 hours long.

 "Science is the belief in the ignorance of experts."